rodrigocam/hijack/README.md

 updates a Mouse struct with the new position, and checks if the mouse has reached a side that has a client.

+### POC 2

+Start server and a client on different machines.
+Config the client to be at the left of the server.
+Move the server mouse to the (max left, same y) of the screen makes the cursor dissapear and consequently shows the mouse cursor of the client in (min right, same y).
+Subsequential interactions with the server mouse will move the client mouse until the client mouse position has reached (max_right, same y) which will unhide the server mouse cursor.

+### Proposed solution

+When the server starts, it starts a TCP thread **listen** thread